System of Moonsighting for United Kingdom

 Mozambique is part of Africa and also has a robust and reliable monthly moonsighting system.
 Wifāqul Ulāmā has now signed a bilateral moonsighting agreement with Mozambique.

 Réunion is located in the Indian Ocean and has a robust and reliable monthly moonsighting system.
 It’s unique (geographical) location and clear weather, enables it a unique opportunity to sight the Moon.
 British Ulama have visited and investigated their monthly moonsighting system.
 BMSC (Batley Moonsighting Committee) have tested and verified their sighting for close to a decade.
 Wifāqul Ulāmā has now signed a bilateral moonsighting agreement with Réunion.

 This is outside of Africa and it is extremely unlikely that Moon will be seen in Réunion but not anywhere else in Africa, such an event has not occurred in 40+ years.

-There are two countries which effectively coordinate moonsighting within Americas.
+There are several countries which effectively coordinate moonsighting within Americas.
 Panama and America coordinate and cooperate primarily while the other countries in Latin, South, Central and North America follow their guidance.

 Due to time differences it may not be possible for British Muslims to utilise the moonsighting news and testimonies from these countries.
-Nevertheless, Wifāqul Ulāmā has signed a bilateral moonsighting agreement with Panama and America for acknowledgment and sharing of information.
+Nevertheless, Wifāqul Ulāmā has signed a bilateral moonsighting agreement with Panama, Grenada and United Stated of America for acknowledgment and sharing of information.

 Moonsighting system for 9 Islāmic months: